Adexmessi/hello-world/README.md

 ===========

 Hi
-I am a guy who is eager to be a bad ass programmer and you know, make it to the stage of having an OS
+I am a guy who is eager to be a programmer and you know, make it to the level of having an OS